webplatform/docs/tutorials/box_model/index.md

 ; outset
 : opposite of inset.
 Border looks like its coming out of the element

-See the [http://code.webplatform.org/gist/11411135 Live Example] border styles
+See the [http://code.webplatform.org/gist/11411135 Live Example] of border styles

 You can also set the style to <code>hidden</code> which is the same as none to explicitly remove the border, or set the color to <code>transparent</code> to make the border invisible without changing the layout.